qdrant/landing_page/qdrant-landing/content/documentation/concepts/indexing.md

 *Available as of v1.7.0*

-Sparse vectors in Qdrant are indexed with a special data structure, optimized for vectors with a high proportion of zeroes.
-In some ways, it is similar to the inverted index, used in text search engines.
+Sparse vectors in Qdrant are indexed with a special data structure, which is optimized for vectors that have a high proportion of zeroes.
+In some ways, this indexing method is similar to the inverted index, which is used in text search engines.

-The sparse vector index in Qdrant is exact, meaning it does not use any approximation algorithms.
+- A sparse vector index in Qdrant is exact, meaning it does not use any approximation algorithms.

-All sparse vectors added to the collection are immediately indexed in the mutable version of a sparse index.
+- All sparse vectors added to the collection are immediately indexed in the mutable version of a sparse index.

-Qdrant, however, allows you to also benefit from a more compact and efficient immutable sparse index, which is constructed during the same optimization process as the dense vector index.
+With Qdrant, you can benefit from a more compact and efficient immutable sparse index, which is constructed during the same optimization process as the dense vector index.

-That is especially useful for collections, which have both dense and sparse vectors stored.
+This approach is particularly useful for collections storing both dense and sparse vectors.

 To configure a sparse vector index, create a collection with the following parameters: